bcoles/kasld/docs/usage.md

 - `.kaslr.likely.entropy_bits` — the **speculative** residual (the narrower
   best-guess window).
 Gate here to also fail when a speculative technique could plausibly recover the base, accepting that this window is unproven.
+- `slots_upper_bound` — beside every `slots` figure: `true` where the grain the count stands on is a lower bound, so a kernel aligned more coarsely than the engine could prove sits on fewer placements than `slots` says.
+A gate reading `slots` as an exact search space should treat a `true` here as "at most this many".
 - `.kaslr.disabled` / `.kaslr.unsupported` — booleans: KASLR opted out, or not
   applicable to the arch/config.